Home

 DRB's are commonly used on large international projects but the process is now gaining much respect from the construction industry in the UK as an effective dispute avoidance/resolution technique.

-Nigel, as a construction professional combining qualifications and experience in commerce and dispute resolution techniques, can provide advice and assistance to parties either involved in using alternative dispute resolution techniques or to receive appointments to act in the roles set out above.
+Nigel is a practicing Barrister, Chartered Quantity Surveyor, Chartered Arbitrator and construction professional, combining qualifications and experience in law, commerce and dispute avoidance/resolution techniques.
+Nigel can provide advice and/or representation to party’s5 contemplating or using ADR techniques or alternatively is willing to receive appointments to act as tribunal in the roles explained above.